chemsallioua/SynchroPMU/README.md

     make profile

 this will run the test executable and generate a  __profile.txt__ which contain the profiling results.
+To clean the test directory run:

+    make clean

+### __Performance Evaluation__
+In order to evaluate the computation time in other words the wall time for the excecution of the pmu_estimate() function, you can customize the file __test2.c__ in the __/test__ directory.
+In the file you can set the number of iterations for the __pmu_estimate()__ function by setting the __PERF_ITERATIONS__ directive constant and other parameters as well.
+Then run the following command from the __/test__ directory:

+    make test2

+this will build the test executable, now run:

+    make benchmark

-To clen the test directory run:
+this will run the test executable and generate a  __pmu_perf.csv__ which contain the results.
+To clean the test directory run:

     make clean

 # __Python API (v0.1.0)__